MJakobs97/db_listener_driver/README.md

 # db_listener_driver

-An application designed to listen to a couchDB database changefeed, analyze the newest changes and update an sh1106 IIC oled display accordingly.
+This application serves the following purposes:
+- reacting to changes within a couchDB document by listening to the changefeed
+- analyzing the newest values with regards to their respective accepted ranges
+- drive audiovisual output to display the current values and warn in case of range exceedance